Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-Welcome to my latest hub on Excel.
-Today, we are going to look at something that is rather cool and something I have needed in my own Excel Spreadsheets for some time.
+In this article, we are going to look at something that is rather cool and something I have needed in my own Excel Spreadsheets for some time.

-Imagine if you will, a spreadsheet where you record invoices, sales, web hits etc and then SUM them to give yourself a running total.
+Imagine if you will, a spreadsheet where you record invoices, sales, web hits, etc, and then SUM them to give yourself a running total.
 Every time you add extra rows to your spreadsheet you have to update your SUM formula to allow for the extra items.

 Well not anymore!
 Welcome to the dynamic range using the OFFSET and COUNTA functions.
 Using this function, whenever rows are added (or deleted) and also each time copied cells are inserted, the SUM formula will automatically and dynamically update to reflect this.

-Using the OFFSET function in a formula in Excel 2007 and Excel 2010
+Using the OFFSET Function in a Formula in Excel 2007 and Excel 2010

 The OFFSET function allows you to ask Excel to tell you the contents of a cell (or a range of cells) a certain number of rows and columns away from a reference cell (or cells).